phimimms/taskQueue/README.md

 # taskQueue

-A data structure constructor function to maintain the order of asynchronous function invocations
+A data structure to maintain the order of asynchronous function invocations